EnterpriseDB/tpa/docs/src/tpaexec-commands.md

-Writing Ansible playbooks means that you can implement arbitrarily complex tasks; following the custom command conventions means you can take advantage of various facts that are set based on your config.yml and the cluster discovery tasks that TPAexec performs, and not have to think about details like connections, authentication, and other basic features.
+Writing Ansible playbooks means that you can implement arbitrarily complex tasks; following the custom command conventions means you can take advantage of various facts that are set based on your config.yml and the cluster discovery tasks that TPA performs, and not have to think about details like connections, authentication, and other basic features.